fabric8io/fabric8/docs/getStarted/vagrant.md

 vagrant up
 ```

-Note the vagrant image is by default configured with 2 cpu cores and
+Note the vagrant image is by default configured with 2 CPU cores and
 4 gigs of memory.
 It is recommended to not exceed about half of your
 machine’s resources.
 In case you have plenty of resources on your
-machine you can increase the settings, by editing the
+machine you can increase the settings by editing the
 `Vagrantfile`.
 The settings are defined in the bottom of the file:

 ```ruby
 v.cpus = 2
 ```

-To update the RAM you can use an envirnment variable.
+To update the RAM you can use an environment variable.
 For example to run the `cd-pipeline` application we recommend about 8Gb of RAM:

 ```
 export FABRIC8_VM_MEMORY=8000